TheLukasHenry/Quapp-Container/README.md

 1. Make sure Docker Desktop is running
 2. click "open in dev container" or "cmd + shift + p" + Dev Containers: Open workspace in container

+3.Web setup:
-3. npm install in the web folder
+npm install in the web folder
+npm run g in the web folder

-4. To start server
+4. To start backend server
-   select run and debug from the left nav choose .Net Core Launch(web) then click play to run the web UI (next)
+   select run and debug from the left nav choose .Net Core Launch(web) then click play

+5. To run the web UI (next)
    choose: NextJs start

-5. To deploy database
+6. To deploy database
    right click QuappyMcQuapperson
    click build
    right click QuappyMcQuapperson